What is counselling?

 Counselling helps by providing a person the time and space, not always available in other parts of their lives, to explore their feelings in relation to their trauma.
 It is an enormous relief for someone to be able to talk, perhaps for the first time, about what happened and how it has affected their life.
 It is helpful over time, and without pressure or expectation to be able to open up to and express painful memories and feelings that may have been bottled up for a long time.

-Does the Dublin Rape Crisis Centre see male clients?
+Does Dublin Rape Crisis Centre see male clients?

-Does the Dublin Rape Crisis Centre see children as clients?
+Does Dublin Rape Crisis Centre see children as clients?

 We do not see generally children under 18 years as clients.
-We do offer a limited counselling & therapy service for 16 and 17-year-olds with the consent of parents or guardians - to find out more, please call the National Helpline 1800 77 8888 during office hours.
+We do offer a limited counselling & therapy service for 16 and 17-year-olds with the consent of parents or guardians - to find out more, please call the National Helpline 1800 77 8888 during office hours, Mon-Fri.

-CARI (Children at Risk in Ireland) offers a service for children and provides information and support to any person or professioal with concerns about or is affected by chlid sexual abuse or sexualised behaviour - you can call the CARI helpline at 1890 924 567 Mon-Fri, 9:30am-5:30pm.
+CARI (Children at Risk in Ireland) offers a service for children and provides information and support to any person or professional with concerns about or who is affected by child sexual abuse or sexualised behaviour.
+You can call the CARI Care Line at lo-call 0818 924567 Mon-Fri, 9am-5pm.

 Is it possible to recover from such a traumatic event?